Home Features FAQ About Create Trip Open App

 Comparison Framing

-Why group chats and generic travel sites struggle here.
+Why chats and booking sites struggle here.

 Group chats can hold opinions.
 Generic travel sites can hold bookings.
 Spreadsheets can hold comparison rows.
 None of them naturally connect arrival decisions to the shared itinerary and the cost picture in one collaborative place.
 That is the gap Prism is built to fill.